Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation: Introduction

-However, DNNs' power of automatic utility learning comes with three challenges: (1) high sensitivity to hyperparameters, (2) model non-identification, and (3) local irregularity.
+While DNNs can automatically reveal utility functions and behavioral patterns, this power of automatic utility learning comes with three challenges: (1) high sensitivity to hyperparameters, (2) model non-identification, and (3) local irregularity.
 The first refers to the fact that the estimated DNNs are highly sensitive to the selection of hyperparameters that control the DNN complexity.
 The second refers to the fact that the optimization in the DNN training often identifies the local minima or saddle points rather than the global optimum, depending on the initialization of the DNN parameters.
 The third refers to the fact that DNNs have locally irregular patterns such as exploding gradients and the lack of monotonicity to the extent that certain choice behavior revealed by DNNs is not reasonable.
 The three challenges are embedded respectively in the statistical, optimization, and robustness discussions about DNNs.
-While all three challenges create difficulties in interpreting DNN models for economic information, our empirical experiment shows that even simple hyperparameter searching and information aggregation can partially mitigate these issues.
-We present additional approaches to address these challenges by using better regularizations and DNN architectures, better optimization algorithms, and robust DNN training methods in the discussions section.
+They become more severe when the sample size is small, but are somewhat mitigated when the sample size is large.
+While all three challenges create difficulties in interpreting DNN models for economic information, our empirical experiments show that simple random hyperparameter searching, common regularization methods, model ensemble, and information aggregation can partially mitigate these issues.